trskop/command-wrapper/README.md

     integrated into its `config` (internal) subcommand.
 It also provides very useful Dhall library [`command-wrapper/dhall/CommandWrapper`
     ](command-wrapper/dhall/CommandWrapper/).

+    Dhall has a strong normalising property, which removes all abstractions.

 *   Command line completion for Bash, Fish, and Zsh.
 Subcommands adhering to Subcommand Protocol get command line completion and help integration for